mrkwanzaa/caveGPT/docs/topLevelInfo.md

     The `stats` group takes parameter data that can use its raw values to display in a dashboard view.

 - #### `special`
+    The special group allows the api to simulate button presses, and change local settings.
+This group is often used to execute commands such as "solve" or "reset", to open modals (often for arcs, nodes, and geos), or to move the position of the map.